Alma Llanera: Song

-The first part of Alma Llanera is inspired on the waltz Marisela by composer Sebastian Díaz Peña from Venezuela, while the second part of Alma Llanera is inspired on the waltz Mita by the Curaçaon composer Jan Gerard Palm (1831-1906).
+The first part of Alma Llanera is inspired on the waltz Marisela by composer Sebastian Díaz Peña from Venezuela, while the second part of Alma Llanera is taken from the second part of the waltz Mita by the Curaçaoan composer Jan Gerard Palm (1831-1906).
 The title refers to the Llaneros, the herders of Venezuela whose culture is part of the country’s popular imagery.
 The llanero culture is at the root of the joropo, firstly as a dance and then as a musical genre.

+It is a tradition in Venezuela to include "Alma Llanera" in national patriotic events, which is why it is considered the country's second anthem.

+Notable performances

-It is a tradition in Venezuela to end any social reunion or party with the intonation of Alma Llanera.
-The OSV (Venezuela Symphony Orchestra) made an arrangement of this piece of music to commemorate the 75 years of this widely popular song.
+The Venezuela Symphony Orchestra (OSV) made an arrangement of this piece of music to commemorate the 75 years of this widely popular song.

 Today, Alma Llanera is considered as a Latin America landmark song and has been performed by many famous singers all over the world such as the Spanish tenor, Plácido Domingo, and Mexican ranchera legend, Jorge Negrete.

+The song was performed by Danny Ocean during the 2025 Nobel Peace Prize ceremony awarded to María Corina Machado.